-Hot chocolate slow cooker oatmeal will warm your belly and delight your taste buds!
+Hot chocolate slow cooker oatmeal recipe will warm your belly and delight your taste buds!
 Let the oatmeal cook over night in the slow cooker and wake up to a delicious and filling chocolate breakfast.

 Hot chocolate slow cooker oatmeal reminds me of that breakfast.
-The oatmeal has a nice delicate chocolate flavor and you could definitely add more cocoa powder if you want a more intense flavor.
+The oatmeal has a nice delicate chocolate flavor.
+You could definitely add more cocoa powder if you want a more intense flavor.

 It did have some kind of crust on top when I checked it in the morning.
 Scrape those off before stirring it up.
 I stirred them in but they are quite chewy.